-I firmly believe that together you and I are best suited to determine the level of care, length of care and method of care that works best for you.
+We firmly believe that together you and your therapist are best suited to determine the level of care, length of care and method of care that works best for you.
 If an insurance company is paying for sessions, they are the ones that determine length, level and method of care.

 And lastly, insurance companies typically require a mental health diagnosis from the DSM (Diagnostic Statistical Manual of Mental Disorders) to authorize and fund your care.
-While a diagnosis can be helpful in tailoring care to meet your needs, there are plenty of instances where therapeutic support is needed but an individual's experience and challenges cannot be categorized as a mental health disorder in the DSM.
-For example, someone might need support through the loss of a pet, end of a significant relationship or you want to explore non-monogamy with your partner.
+While a diagnosis can be helpful in tailoring care to meet your needs, there are plenty of instances where therapeutic support is needed but a person's experience and challenges cannot be categorized as a mental health disorder in the DSM.
+For example, you might need help in the aftermath of infidelity, or through the ending of a significant relationship or you want to explore non-monogamy with your partner.
 All of these represent valid reasons for seeking support from a therapist, and they also do not meet criteria for a mental health disorder.

 Can you help me with "x"?

-Additionally, I want you to know that I only work with adults (18+), and am aligned with the LGBTQIA+ community, and provide knowledgeable, affirming care for all queer folks.
-I also affirm and am knowledgeable in queer relationships, consensual non-monogamy, open and polyamorous relationships.
+Additionally, we want you to know that we only work with adults (18+), and are aligned with the LGBTQIA+ community, and provide knowledgeable, affirming care for all queer folks.
+We also affirm and are knowledgeable in queer relationships, non-monogamous, open, and polyamorous relationships.

-If you feel like the support you need doesn't match up with my offerings and skill set, please know there is a therapist out there for you!
-Take a look at my Resources page to find other websites that may be able to help connect you to services more aligned with your current needs.
+If you feel like the support you need doesn't match up with our offerings and skill sets, please know there is a therapist out there for you!
+Take a look at our Resources page to find other websites that may be able to help connect you to services more aligned with your current needs.

 Do you provide in-person sessions?

-No, I only offer online therapy.
-Being in the same physical space as your therapist may be important to you for any number of reasons and I support you finding the best fit for your journey, even if it's not me!
-If you are looking for a therapist who provides in-person services, please take a look at my Resources page.
+At this time we only offer online therapy.
+Being in the same physical space as your therapist may be important to you for any number of reasons and we support you finding the best fit for your journey!
+If you are looking for a therapist who provides in-person services, please take a look at the Resources page.

-If you are curious about online therapy or want to see if it's a good fit for you, you are welcome to schedule a free virtual consultation so you can try out the platform and ask me any questions you have about using this modality for therapy.
+If you are curious about online therapy or want to see if it's a good fit for you, you are welcome to schedule a free virtual consultation so you can try out the platform and ask any questions you have about using this modality for therapy.
 To set up your free consultation, please email us with dates and times you are typically available and we will respond within 1-2 business days.